gov4git/doc/whitepaper/whitepaper.md

 # Governance for git

-Our journey into "governance for git" begins with a real-world use case: [The Plurality Book project](XXX).
-The book project was conceived in October 2022 with the objective of crowdsourcing the authoring of a new book on the subject of technologies for digital democracy.
-By design, this is an open source project aiming to harness the expertise of many loosely (or not at all) related contributors across multiple countries in various capacities, such as translation, fact-checking, original research, discovery of prior art, typesetting, and so on.

-Due to the sheer scale of this project — anticipating a number of contributors in the hundreds or thousands, well-beyond the Dunbar limit — an ad-hoc approach to community organization is likely to lead to subpar results.
-This prompted us to pursue a systemic approach towards designing a flexible and secure solution for governance needs with practicality and rapid path-to-deployment being non-negotiable requirements.

-### Problem statement

-On its inception, the book project had a variety of specific community organizing needs along with the expectation that these needs will evolve organically over time and will entail experimentation as the norm.

-The minimal viable set of features largely focused on the ability to manage a community of contributors with various roles, and conduct free, fair and transparent polls for prioritizing work (such as issues or pull requests).
-Furthermore, we were interested in using novel polling and voting algorithms (such as the many flavors of quadratic voting) which in turn necessitate mechanisms like community-scoped currencies (for keeping track of voting rights, for instance).

 XXX
 - Maintain a registry of the identities of its contributors
 - Maintain a fine-grained differentiation of roles and responsibilities of individual contributors, such as "organizer", "translator for Korean", "typesetter", "editor for chapter 4" and so on.